Apanatshka/blog/content/ll-parsing-recursive-descent.md

 $S = 0 S 1$        | (step)
 $S = \varepsilon$  | ($\varepsilon$)

 Sort $S$ is the start symbol, the starting point in the grammar.
 If we're using the grammar _productively_ we start from the start symbol and use the rules left-to-right to replace sorts until we get the sentence in the corresponding context-free language that we want.
-Something like: $ S \to 0 S 1 \to 0 0 S 1 1 \to 0 0 1 1 $.
+Something like: $S \to 0 S 1 \to 0 0 S 1 1 \to 0 0 1 1$.
 This is called a _derivation_.

 The most general, naive way to derive a push-down automaton for any context-free grammar is by pushing the end-of-stack and start symbol at the start, having a "main" state that uses the grammar rules with the body reversed (to deal with the stack order), and an accept state that pops the end-of-stack: